austinjhunt/sharepoint-wordpress-feed-webpart/README.md

 - ⚖️ Combine filters using `AND` / `OR` logic
 - 🔄 Refresh feed and clear feed settings with one click
 - 📃 Fully integrated with Fluent UI for a responsive SharePoint look and feel
+- 🖌️ Configure colors of nearly every UI element by choosing from your SharePoint site's theme color palette!

 ## 🛠️ Usage Demo - Screen Recording